nmrock/SiteChecker/README.md

 Python script to monitor the status of a website across all load balancers.

-Before this script, we used an tool that tried to load the website using the domain name.
+Before this script, we used a tool that loaded the website externally using the domain name.
 When one of our 4 load balancers started having issues connecting with the database, the previous script did not alert us because the round robin happened to connect to one of the working load balancers.
 Meanwhile, 25% of our users were not able to access the site.

 This script will connect to each server internally and send an e-mail alert if any of the servers do not respond with a '200 OK'.
 The email will list which servers are having issues.